cn-panda/logbackRceDemo/README.md

    In this project, I deliberately wrote a vulnerability environment with arbitrary file uploads, and then used the `scan` attribute in the loghack configuration file to cooperate with the logback vulnerability to implement RCE

-   **Note: the upload here is the code with file upload vulnerability deliberately written by the author to propose a possible scenario.
+   **Note: the upload here is the code I deliberately wrote with file upload vulnerability.
+It is proposed to propose a possible scenario.
 It is not the problem of logback itself.
 Logback only needs this vulnerability to trigger rce.
 If other vulnerabilities are not used, logback itself is safe**

    # Vulnerability analysis